 And they have been — for 42 years.

-Although Wiener and one other teacher (this year, Mrs. Tornow) supervise, the whole event which entails about twenty song and dance numbers all connected by one theme, an elaborately painted backdrop is run by high school students.
-The whole event takes over 50 hours of preparation for the co-chairs, which includes planning meetings over the summer, practices, and a lot of goofing around.
+The whole event which entails about twenty song and dance numbers all connected by one theme, an elaborately painted backdrop is run by high school students.
+It takes over 50 hours of preparation for the co-chairs, which includes planning meetings over the summer, practices, and a lot of goofing around.

 Despite those odds, every year, the high schoolers manage to pull it together and make a ridiculous, creative, slap-happy show that brings the entire Timothy community together.